neringabickmore/moneypot/testing.md

 6. As a **user**, I want to see attractive colours, large icons to play with and have fun!

-The site has vivid colours of blue, yellow and red, large icons as well as audio interaction througout the game.
+The site has vivid colours of blue, yellow and red.
+IT also has large icons as well as audio interaction througout the game.

 ---